 Water chemistry plays an important role in successfully keeping an aquarium of any kind, but all tanks do not require the same water chemistry. pH plays a big part of that difference.

 Maintaining an ideal pH can help fish and other aquatic animals to live longer.
-It is very important to maintain pH level so that stress to aquarium fish reduce to the maximum level.
-Different fish requires a different level of pH to live healthily.
+It is very important to maintain pH level so that stress to aquarium fish reduces to the maximum level.
+Different fish require a different level of pH to live healthily.